apify/actor-whitepaper/pages/ACTOR_FILE.md

 # Actor file specification

-This JSON file must be present at `.actor/actor.json` and contains an object with the definition of the Actor.
+This JSON file must be present at `.actor/actor.json` and contains an object with the definition of the web Actor.

 The file looks as follows: